wonderfulidea/shadow-remix/README.md

 This repo consists of several subdirectories:

-- [ui](ui) folder contains the UI code for connecting to a webcam, drawing to the screen, and saving images.
+- [app](app) folder contains both a standalone browser-based application for shadow remix and the UI library code for connecting to a webcam, drawing to the screen, and saving images.
-- [electron](electron) folder has code for compiling the desktop app with [Electron](https://www.electronjs.org/), it depends on the UI codebase.
+- [electron](electron) folder has code for compiling the desktop app with [Electron](https://www.electronjs.org/), it depends on the UI codebase located within the `app` folder.
 - [gallery](gallery) folder has code for a publicly accessible gallery webpage showing images uploaded by users.
 - [gallery-admin](gallery-admin) folder has code for a private admin interface for approving images.
 - [arduino](arduino) folder contains arduino code for connecting hardware buttons to the app.